VASTDynamics/Vaporizer2/README.md

 You can download installers for Windows and macOS with the built and packaged plug-ins [here](https://vast-dynamics.com/?q=products).

 ## Plug-in features
 - Includes 780+ wavetables and single cycles and 450+ factory presets.
 - State-of the art wavetable engine with four independent alias-free wavetable oscillator banks with up to 24 oscillator unison
 - Vaporizer2 features a comprehensive preset management system with tags, free text search, file system folder management and ratings.
 - Low system CPU resource usage - even with more than 1.000 oscillators playing
+- Intelligent polyphonic portamento / glissando (you need to hear it!)
+- Mono legato mode or polyphonic 4 / 16 / 32(!) voice modes
+- Microtuning support (AnaMark Tuning files .TUN support)
+- Plus: the sound is stunning!
+ ## Wavetable engine
+ - Oscillator pitch modulation and phase modulation with very fast modulations (up to ~ 2kHz)
+- 30 real-time wavetable effects per oscillator including innovative algorithms for hard sync, sincify, brew and bend / bloat
+- FM synthesis up to a chain of 4 oscillators
+ ## Wavetable editor
 - Groundbreaking wavetable editor with a vast number of editing possibilities including frequency shift, smooth, clean, bend and bloat for single-cycles, parts of single-cycles or even whole wavetables
 - Easy-to use wavetable draw mode with smooth Bezier curves and snap to grid function
 - Mix-in, amplitude modulate, interpolate, convolute, time>frequency, frequency>time or normalize wavetable cycles
 - Generate FM, PWM, harmonic morphed / reduced, low pass / high pass / band pass / comb / formant filtering and even hard sync wavetables out of an arbitrary single cycle waveform
 - Morphing and phase shifting of wavetable cycles
 - Import and change standard (Serum, Icarus) format wavetables - also simply via drag and drop
 - Record single cycle changes into a new wavetable
-- Oscillator pitch modulation and phase modulation with very fast modulations (up to ~ 2kHz)
-- 30 real-time wavetable effects per oscillator including innovative algorithms for hard sync, sincify, brew and bend / bloat
 - Additive synthesis section that allows to freely edit all harmonics and phases in real-time
-- FM synthesis up to a chain of 4 oscillators
+ ## Sampler
 - Sampler section (wav / aiff / ogg / mp3) with loop points, loop start modulation, zero crossing detection and key tracking
 - Granular synthesis mode in the sampler section for stunning ambient effects
 - Resample samples to wavetables with pitch detection
-- Intelligent polyphonic portamento / glissando (you need to hear it!)
-- Mono legato mode or polyphonic 4 / 16 / 32(!) voice modes
-- Microtuning support (AnaMark Tuning files .TUN support)
+ ## Effects
 - Three effects busses including 4 x oversampling and mono cutoff to preserve a clean low end
 - 11+ highly parameterizable effects including reverb, delay, chorus, flanger, bitcrush, eq, compressor, limiter, flanger, phaser, comb filter, waveshaper and more
 - All effect times and durations can be synced to DAW
+## Filters
 - State of the art filter section (30+ different types) with 4 x oversampled LPF (biquad, state variable and diode ladder implementations) plus high pass, all pass, band pass, notch, shelf, comb and scream filters - all with resonance
 - Very steep filter curves for punchy basses
 - Real-time filter response display
+## Modulation matrix
 - Comprehensive modulation system with powerful modulation matrix including graphical display of modulation curves
 - 25 modulation sources including key track, random drift and four custom macro knobs
 - 220(!) modulation destinations (modulatable parameters) for almost unlimited modulation combinations
 - Innovative audio routing system for all sound generators, filters and effect busses
+## LFOs and MSEGs
 - Five freely editable MSEG envelopes with loop function and DAW timecode sync
 - Five LFOs (per voice - means up to 80 LFOs in total) with smooth generation optimized for lowest frequencies with ramp and phase that can be set per voice or global - can be synced to the DAW
+## Arpeggiator and Step Sequencers
 - Built-in arpeggiator that is freely editable and supports polyphonic modes, hold and midi file drag and drop
 - Three step sequencers that can be synced to the DAW
 - All parameter knobs / sliders automatable and support manual editing for exact parameter values